Mathematical beauty: Philosophical analysis

+In the twentieth century, some philosophers questioned whether there was genuinely beauty in mathematics.
+The philosopher of science Rom Harré argued that there were no true aesthetic appraisals of mathematics, but only quasi-aesthetic appraisals.
+Any mathematical success described by an aesthetic term was a second-order success besides understanding and correctness.
+In contrast, aesthetic appraisal of a work of art was first-order.
+Harré considered this to be the difference between a quasi-aesthetic and a genuinely aesthetic appraisal.

+Nick Zangwill thought that there were no true aesthetic experiences of mathematics and that a proofs or theories could only be metaphorically beautiful.
+His argument had two bases.
+First, he thought that aesthetic properties depended on sensory properties, and so abstract entities could not have aesthetic properties.
+Second, he thought that proofs, theorems, theories, and so on had purposes such as demonstrating correctness or granting understanding, and that any praise of them reflected only how well they achieved their purpose.

+Scientific analysis

+Information-theory model

 In the 1970s, Abraham Moles and Frieder Nake analyzed links between beauty, information processing, and information theory.
 In the 1990s, Jürgen Schmidhuber formulated a mathematical theory of observer-dependent subjective beauty based on algorithmic information theory: the most beautiful objects among subjectively comparable objects have short algorithmic descriptions (i.e., Kolmogorov complexity) relative to what the observer already knows.
 Schmidhuber explicitly distinguishes between beautiful and interesting.
 The latter corresponds to the first derivative of subjectively perceived beauty:

 the observer continually tries to improve the predictability and compressibility of the observations by discovering regularities such as repetitions and symmetries and fractal self-similarity.
 Whenever the observer's learning process (possibly a predictive artificial neural network) leads to improved data compression such that the observation sequence can be described by fewer bits than before, the temporary interesting-ness of the data corresponds to the compression progress, and is proportional to the observer's internal curiosity reward.